 This Easy Homemade Teriyaki Sauce begins with just four ingredients that form a fast and easy marinade, or they can be thickened up into a shiny glaze or sauce with the addition of a little cornstarch, water, and heat.
 Here is how it can be used:

-As a Marinade: Flavor your chicken breast or thighs, pork chops or tenderloins, tofu cubes, or even fish (it’s great with salmon!).
+As a Marinade: Flavor your chicken, pork chops or tenderloins, tofu cubes, or even fish (it’s great with salmon!).
 Marinate chicken, pork, or tofu for at least 30 minutes, and marinate fish for only 15 minutes.
-Then toss your meat, fish, or tofu on to the grill, cook in a skillet, bake, or even transfer everything to a slow cooker.
+Then toss your meat, fish, or tofu on to the grill, cook in a skillet, bake, or even transfer everything (meat and marinade) to a slow cooker.

 The quantities listed below make about 1/2 cup marinade or 1 cup of thickened sauce.
 1/2 cup marinade is about enough for 2 chicken breasts, 4 boneless chicken thighs, one 14oz. block of tofu, or about four pork chops.
 As a sauce, one cup would be enough for about one four serving portion of stir fry, or to brush onto about four chicken breasts.
 You can easily scale the recipe below up or down by changing the number in the “servings” box and the rest of the ingredients will adjust automatically.